 - Tahera Jadhav, Director of Barli Institute

 Lalita is from Chaklala village.
 She is an example of making gender equality a reality in her life and through it, is changing the life of her family and opening the eyes of her community to the value of girls.
 Upon graduation from Barli, she taught her husband how to sew.
-Just imagine what it took for her to convince her Indian husband to do that.
-She then trained her brother in law.
-She now has five sewing machines!
+Just imagine what it took for her to convince her Indian husband to do that!
+She then trained her brother-in-law.
+She now has five sewing machines.
 Her husband, in addition to sewing, has started a grocery store and sells gasoline for motorcycles.
 With their income they have bought a home and a motorcycle.

 Lalita is also changing the farming practices of her in-laws by installing a solar dehydrator so that all their excess vegetables and crops could be dried and used, or sold at a later time.
 This was also a skill she learned at Barli.